Henrique-Potter/check-lin/README.md

          ```

     - This procedure should take about 2 minutes.
-    - This step will create the folders (produced, stat, target, project, and results) containing the necessary information to execute and compile the Java files in the next step.
+    - This step will create the folders (target, project, and results) containing the necessary information to execute and compile the Java files in the next step.

 3. **Compiling the Java files**: After generating the Java files, it is necessary to call `sbt` to compile them as executable Java programs.
     - Execute the following command to compile the previously generated Java files.